SterlingHayden/ATH-Investing-w-Leveraged-ETFs/README.md

 ### The return spread appears similar in the [side-by-side charts comparing leveraged and unleveraged performance](example-images/Portfolio-ATH-PR.png), with the unleveraged portfolio outperforming on average until the 4-year mark, after which the leveraged portfolio takes the lead.
 ![Plot ATH PR 1y-2y](example-images/Portfolio-ATH-PR-1y-2y.png)
 ![Plot ATH PR 4y](example-images/Portfolio-ATH-PR-4y.png)

-# Key Findings
-⭐ Backtesting with leveraged Shiller data from the 1800s shows that investing at all-time or 52-week highs underperforms the baseline index.
-However, after about 4 years, the value gap between the baseline and leveraged investments closes.

-⭐ Leveraging a portfolio of stocks outperforms and reduces risk compared to leveraging a single stock.

-⭐ Investing at an all-time high in portfolio price carries more momentum than investing at a 52-week high.